terraform-google-modules/terraform-google-kubernetes-engine/examples/simple_regional_private_no_pool/README.md

 # Simple Regional Private Cluster with No Node Pools

-This example illustrates how to create a regional private cluster while skipping the creation of node pools and enabling the default compute class.
+This example illustrates how to create a regional private cluster while skipping the creation and refresh of node pools and enabling the default compute class.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs